-Curiosity about a huge underwater structure got this diver into a bit of trouble.
+Curiosity about a huge underwater structure got this diver into a bit of trouble with Delta-P.

 While boating and scuba diving off the coast of St. Lucie County Florida with friends a scuba diver, Robert Blake, decided to check out what looked like a large structure underwater.
 They tied their boat to a buoy and he and his buddy went down to check it out.
 As Chris approached the structure, he felt a little bit of a current, then all of a sudden he got sucked in.
 This situation is very similar to the Delta P issues faced by commercial divers when water at differing pressures try to equalize causing a current that sucks them in, often trapping them.

 He was sucked into a pipe which pulls in about 500,000 gallons of ocean water per minute.
 It was a 4-5 minute scare of a lifetime anticipating an impact with the turbine.
 Fortunately there was no turbine and he emerged in a water holding reservoir where he flagged down an employee.